 Speaking of food, if I was in the mood to splurge I headed to the Barefoot Garden Cafe.
 They have a storefront filled with many Sri Lankan goods and then a sweet little cafe in the back.
 It serves moderately priced western food with attentive staff and a chill vibe.
 I admit I came back a few times because I really enjoyed the atmosphere here.

 This city has more to offer than I had originally thought.
 It’s not as interesting as ancient Anuradhapura or as breathtaking as Ella, or even as laid back as Weligama.
-But it is a great place to meet a bunch of new travel buddies and find your stepping before embarking on your adventures.
+But with the many distinctive neighbourhoods in Colombo, it is a great place to meet a bunch of new travel buddies and find your stepping before embarking on your adventures.